 - Excessive tearing

 - Eye irritation

 - Crusting on the eyelid

-- Surgery—In some cases, surgery may be needed to open up the duct.
-In one type of surgery, the doctor puts a tiny, flexible instrument into the tear duct to see what is causing the blockage.
-The doctor may then flush fluid through the instrument.
-A laser may be used to cut away the blockage.
+- Surgery—Babies who are not helped by these methods may need surgery.
+A tiny, flexible instrument will be placed into the tear duct.
+The doctor may then flush fluid through it.
+A laser may be used to cut away any blockage.

-Tear duct obstruction and surgery.
+Surgery for tear duct blockage.
 Kid's Health—Nemours Foundation website.
 Available at: http://kidshealth.org/parent/general/eyes/tear_duct_obstruct_surgery.html.
-Updated February 2015.
-Accessed December 14, 2017.
+Accessed August 19, 2021.

 EBSCO Medical Review Board